danweitzel/webpage/content/post/democracy/index.md

 ---

-I have a one hour presentation at the 5th annual international symposium at Colorado State University.
-The topic of my talk was a globala ssessment of democracy with a deep dive into the U.S. case.
+I gave a one hour presentation at the 5th annual international symposium at Colorado State University.
+The topic of my talk was a global assessment of democracy with a deep dive into the U.S. case.
 We examined global trends in democratization and democratic backsliding as well as trends in the U.S.

 There was a special focus on media, Congress, parties, voters, and states.
 Below is code that replicates some of the figures I generated with publicly available data.